zed-industries/zed/docs/src/remote-development.md

 ## Supported SSH Options

 Under the hood, Zed shells out to the `ssh` binary to connect to the remote server.
-We create one SSH control master per project, and use then use that to multiplex ssh connections for the Zed protocol itself, any terminals you open and tasks you run.
-We read settings from your ssh config file, but if you want to specify additional options to the ssh control master you can configure Zed to set them.
+We create one SSH control master per project, and use then use that to multiplex SSH connections for the Zed protocol itself, any terminals you open and tasks you run.
+We read settings from your SSH config file, but if you want to specify additional options to the SSH control master you can configure Zed to set them.

-When typing in the "New Server" dialogue, you can use bash-style quoting to pass options containing a space.
+When typing in the "Connect New Server" dialogue, you can use bash-style quoting to pass options containing a space.
 Once you have created a server it will be added to the `"ssh_connections": []` array in your settings file.
 You can edit the settings file directly to make changes to SSH connections.

 Supported options: